L-E-G/instruction-set-architecture/DESIGN.md

 is still required.

 ## Data Types
-There are 3 data types which are supported in instructions:
+There are 2 data types which are supported in instructions:

 - 32 bit two's complement integer
 - 32 bit unsigned integer
-- 32 bit IEEE 754 float

 Instructions have type variations when it matters, bit level operations do not.